-The other day I was watching an old re-run of Shark Tank and there was a product pitched that interested and freaked me out at the same time.
-David Hegarty was on the show as the owner and creator of Fixed, a free app that is essentially a pocket lawyer which helps the user argue out of basic tickets like speeding or parking tickets.
-The Sharks didn’t offer Hergarty anything, but the app made me think, is technology like this the future of the law industry?
+The other day, I was watching an old re-run of Shark Tank.
+During the show, there was a product pitched that interested and freaked me out at the same time.
+David Hegarty was presented as the owner and creator of Fixed, a free app that is essentially a pocket lawyer which helps the user argue out of basic tickets like those for speeding or parking.
+The Sharks didn’t offer Hergarty anything, but the app made me think: is technology like this the future of the law industry?

-Fixed isn’t the only artificial intelligence (A.I) lawyer on the market.
-British entrepreneur Jasuah Browder has released a chatbot called DoNotPay which provides research and legal advice -- which he boasts is the world’s first robot lawyer.
+Fixed isn’t the only artificial intelligence (A.I.) lawyer on the market.
+British entrepreneur Jasuah Browder has released a chatbot called DoNotPay, providing research and legal advice, which he boasts is the world’s first robot lawyer.
 Law firms are starting to adopt A.I. technology like the bot into their workforce.
-ROSS Intelligence has deployed their A.I. technology in a few law firms in the U.S. and can search any case and advise lawyers how the case may be relevant to a current case.
+ROSS Intelligence has deployed their A.I. technology in a few law firms in the U.S., having it search any case and advise lawyers on how it may be relevant to a current case.
 ROSS is a learning technology that uses the same supercomputing power that IBM’s Watson operates on.
 It searches through large amounts of data and learns how best to serve the law firm over time.

 Technology like this could be a great asset for law firms.
-Hiring a lawyer is incredibly expensive -- 80% of Americans who need a lawyer can’t afford to hire one.
-This could lead to people receiving longer sentencing, being charged for a crime they didn’t commit or a being assigned a lawyer who is properly trained or motivated to fight for the case.
+Hiring a lawyer is incredibly expensive – 80% of Americans who need a lawyer can’t afford to hire one.
+This could lead to people receiving longer sentencing, being charged for a crime they didn’t commit, or being assigned a lawyer who is not properly trained or motivated to fight for the case.
 If law firms started to integrate more A.I. in their daily practices, fees would drop dramatically.
 They wouldn’t have to pay humans to do the research and grunt work and law firms would be able to charge lower fees.
-A.I. like ROSS would help out of work lawyers and firms could use ROSS to work from home, in a private practice, creating an affordable option for clients.
+A.I., like ROSS, would help out of work lawyers and firms use ROSS to work from home, in a private practice, creating an affordable option for clients.

 There is no guarantee that technological advances will stop at robot lawyers.
 It is feasible that technology could advance to robot judges and a robot jury.
 A diverse jury of peers is very important to a case because it offers a human perspective.
 Robots don’t have the same emotional capacity as humans.
 If technology progresses to a robot jury, it’s likely that emotions will be removed from the court.
 Another problem is that A.I. technology is very expensive.
 Right now, only the law firms with the most money can afford this technology, giving them a huge advantage.